Rutwik-Stuff/rmp/README.md

 ## 📂 License

-None, you can use this how you want!
+None, you can use this how you want, just be sure to credit **7Zeb** in your README file.